elatov/elatov.github.io/_posts/2012-09-01-vdr-appliance-fails-to-complete-integrity-check-and-fails-to-backup-certain-vms.md

 >
 > **NOTE ** These optimizations apply to virtual machines created with hardware version 7 or later, but they do not apply to virtual machines created with VMware products prior to vSphere 4.0.
 For example, change block tracking is not used with virtual machines created with Virtual Infrastructure 3.5 or earlier.
 As a result, Virtual machines created with earlier Hardware versions take longer to back up.

-Following the instructions laid out in VMware KB <a href="http://kb.vmware.com/kb/1010675" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1010675']);">1010675</a>, we updated the virtual HW to version 7, but it didn&#8217;t help out.
+Following the instructions laid out in VMware KB <a href="http://kb.vmware.com/kb/1010675" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1010675']);">1010675</a>, we updated the virtual HW to version 7, but it didn't help out.
 I then looked at the *vmware.log* file as the snapshot deletion process was going and I saw the following:

 	2012-07-06T21:01:10.891Z| vcpu-0| DISKLIB-CBT : Opening cbt node /vmfs/devices/cbt/88f0572-cbt